andybalaam/videos-scheme-accu2018/scheme-accu2018.md

 ## Simple by design

-History:

-* Designed for teaching
+* Designed for teaching^[by Sussman and Steele, 1970s]
+* Used as the basis of the Computer Science course at MIT
 * Based on Lambda Calculus^[Alonzo Church, 1930]
-* MIT cs curriculum, SICP

 ## Simple to try